NarsilDev/digital-ocean-articles/kubernetes-security.md

 nano ~/.kube/config-adm
     ```

-13. Paste the `kubeadm` output, save and close the file and then repeat the procedure for the other user:
+13. Paste the `kubeadm` output into `~/.kube/config-adm`, save and close the file and then repeat the procedure for the other user:

     ```command
 [environment local]